 Hamilton finds that young people need both belonging and agency to sustain engagement.
 Force of Nature emphasizes self-awareness, collaboration, and the link between emotional wellbeing and long-term activism.
 Hamilton also sees youth-led leadership as crucial, noting that young people bring perspectives older generations can no longer access.
-“We see young people as a marginalized group,” she says, “where they’re not given access to positions of power or trusted in ways that back the narrative that young people are the future.”
+“We see young people as a marginalized group,” they say, “where they’re not given access to positions of power or trusted in ways that back the narrative that young people are the future.”

 The organization’s strategy includes: